To You by Us (Vol. 1)

-To You by Us (Vol. 1) is the debut extended play by Australian music producer Tobiahs, released on 15 August 2025.
+To You by Us (Vol. 1) is the debut extended play by Australian electronic dance music producer Tobiahs, released through Mushroom Group on 15 August 2025.

+Preceded by the singles "Lifetime" and "Angel of Mine", the EP peaked at number 38 on the ARIA Albums Chart.

+Background

-Upon announcement, Tobiahs said "These are the songs my community backed - from sharing clips of me testing them at shows to jumping into Twitch sessions and dropping feedback in real time.
+Upon announcement, Tobiahs said: "These are the songs my community backed – from sharing clips of me testing them at shows to jumping into Twitch sessions and dropping feedback in real time.
 So much of what I create is shaped by the people around me, and this project is a direct reflection of that."

 Reception

-Scoop NZ said "To You by Us (Vol. 1) celebrates the power of direct artist-to-fan relationships.
+Scoop NZ wrote that "To You by Us (Vol. 1) celebrates the power of direct artist-to-fan relationships.
 Tobiahs' sound lives in the tension between euphoria and melancholy, intimacy and energy, rooted in club culture but grounded in emotional storytelling.
 It's this duality that has cemented his place as one of the most compelling new voices in Australian electronic music."

 Commercial performance

-The EP did not enter the ARIA top 100 upon release, but peaked at number 16 on the Australian Artist chart.
-Following its physical release in September, the EP debuted and peaked number 38 on the ARIA Albums Chart.
+The EP failed to enter the ARIA Top 100 Albums Chart initially upon release, but peaked at number 16 on the Australian Artist Top 20 Albums Chart.
+Following its physical release in September, the EP debuted and peaked at number 38 on the ARIA Albums Chart.